Predictive Model Degrees of Freedom in Linear Regression: Prediction Error Estimation For Least Squares Method

 \subsection{Nonlinear Mean Function}

 In this subsection, we broaden the scope of our study on prediction error estimation by allowing a general form of the true mean function $\mu(\bx;\bbeta)$ and a general distribution of $\bx$.
-Our strategy is to estimate the excess bias $\Delta B_\bX$ using the leave-one-out cross validation (LOOCV) technique.
+Our strategy is to estimate the excess bias $\Delta B_\bX$ using the leave-one-out cross validation (LOOCV) technique, which was also adopted by \cite{rosset2020fixed} in a similar context in the underparameterized regime.
 As a consequence, our risk estimators are closely related to the LOOCV error.
 In general, the estimators we develop in Section \ref{subsubsec: improved_estimators} exhibit much smaller variance than the LOOCV error.
 We will demonstrate this difference in Section \ref{sec: numerical_studies} through a series of numerical studies.

 Consider a general linear procedure based on $(\bX_\cS, \by)$ with hat matrix $\bH$.
 Let $\bX_\cS^{-i}$, $\by^{-i}$ and $\bmu^{-i}$ be the corresponding terms with the $i$th record deleted.
 Let $\bh^{-i}_i$ denote the hat vector of $\bx_{i,\cS}$ based on $\bX_\cS^{-i}$.
 Conceptually, when $n$ is large, we have